bnikom/employement-directory/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+---

 ## Main Technologies Used:

-##### Express:
-A framework for Node to run the back end portion of the application.
+- **Express:** A framework for Node to run the back end portion of the application.
-#### ESM
-ES6 module loader for Node.
+- **ESM:** ES6 module loader for Node.
-#### Reactstrap:
-React Components styled using Bootstrap 4.
+- **Reactstrap:** React Components styled using Bootstrap 4.
 Saves tons of time on building components.
-#### Bootstrap 4:
-CSS Framework that saves tons of time on styling and it uses flexbox!!
+- **Bootstrap 4:** CSS Framework that saves tons of time on styling and it uses flexbox!
-#### Axios:
-Promise-based HTTP client that is super easy to use and has great out-of-the-box features in its API.
+- **Axios:** Promise-based HTTP client that is super easy to use and has great out-of-the-box features in its API.
-#### MongoDB:
-Popular nonrelational DB used to store the employees.
+- **MongoDB:** Popular nonrelational DB used to store the employees.
-#### Mongoose:
-easy to use mongodb schema model.
+- **Mongoose:** Easy-to-use MongoDB schema model.
-#### Multer:
-File uplaod library.
+- **Multer:** File uplaod library.

+---

 ## To add for future development
-1. **TESTING** I did not have time to fully implement all of the testing features I wanted.
-I unfortunately learned that I can't do Node API testing with jest in this app because create-react-app does not allow changing the jest testing environment in package.json.
+1. **TESTING:** I did not have time to fully implement all of the testing features I wanted.
+Unfortunately, I learned that I can't do Node API testing with jest in this app because create-react-app does not allow changing the jest testing environment in package.json.

-2. **VALIDATION** I did not include any validation in the form for submitting or updating an employee.
+2. **VALIDATION:** I did not include any validation in the form for submitting or updating an employee.
 In the future you would need validation for submitting the required fields, date validation etc. to make this a fully functioning directory.
 There's some validation in how Mongoose accepts values into the schema, but I could always improve it.
 If I wanted to be super fancy I could have made another database to store the images uploaded, but again I felt storing them on the server worked just fine and wanted to put my efforts elsewhere.

-3. **PROP-TYPES** Usually I prefer having some sort of type checker, but due to time constraints I did not.
+3. **PROP-TYPES:** Usually I prefer having some sort of type checker, but due to time constraints I did not.
 In the future they would be useful.

-4. **ERROR HANDLING** There is not much error handling for bad data or potentially broken api calls.
+4. **ERROR HANDLING:** There is not much error handling for bad data or potentially broken api calls.
 A 404 page for for the client-side portion of the app would also be useful.

+---

 ## Improvements/Changes
 1. Maybe remove Redux.
 It's not extremely necessary to the state of the project right now.
 It would probably come in handy if this project was scaled